Elepover/pmcenter/README.md

 | `/restart` | Owner | Restart bot. |
 | `/status` | Owner | Get host device's status. |
 | `/perform` | Owner | Start performance test. |

+# Disclaimer

+The program is licensed under Apache License _(Version 2.0.
+Dependencies are licensed under MIT License)_ and comes with **ABSOLUTELY NO WARRANTY**.
+By using the program in any way, you acknowledge and confirm that the developer of the program is **NOT RESPONSIBLE** for service outage, data loss or any other rare unlisted incident caused by the program.